GalaxyDragon245/ShinobiCraft/README.md

-# MugmansNarutoMod
+# CyberRaptor's Naruto Mod

-Mugman's Naruto Mod by RealMugman and LeonidasUchiha
+CyberRaptor's Naruto Mod by Galaxy/Raptor and LeonidasUchiha

 My very first mod, ideated over a year ago by me and my friend